 Reheating Methods

-- Oven (Best Method): Place pulled pork in an oven-safe dish, add a splash of apple juice, apple cider vinegar, or reserved pan juices, cover tightly with foil, and heat at 250°F for 20–30 minutes until warmed through.
+- Oven (Best Method): Place pulled pork in an oven-safe dish, add a splash of apple juice or reserved pan juices, cover tightly with foil, and heat at 250°F for 20-30 minutes.
 The low temp and covered dish prevents drying out.

-- Stovetop: Add pulled pork to a skillet over medium-low heat with a few tablespoons of liquid (apple juice, broth, or water).
-Stir occasionally and heat for 5–8 minutes until hot.
-Watch carefully — high heat will dry it out quickly.
+- Stovetop: Add pulled pork to a skillet over medium-low heat with a few tablespoons of liquid.
+Stir occasionally and heat for 5-8 minutes until hot.
+High heat will dry it out quickly.

 Troubleshooting Common Issues